 So, how do you make sure your employees feel they have this flexibility at work?
 For starters, in jobs that can accommodate it, allow team members to set their own schedules as long as their work gets done.
 This may mean saying goodbye to 9-5 shifts, loosening up the vacation policy, or simply offering a certain number of work-from-home days each week or month.
 Be open with your employees and talk about what they’re looking for when it comes to their schedules, and they will appreciate the independence.

-This one isn’t third because it’s the least important of three, but rather because it’s the one I most want you to take away from this article.
-In fact, the first two really don’t work without putting trust in your workers.
+This one isn’t third because it’s the least important of three, but rather because the first two don’t really work without putting trust in your workers.

-What Millennials really want more than anything, especially from their direct leader, is knowing that their leader believes they are doing their jobs, doing them well, and wants them to succeed.
+What Millennials want more than anything, especially from their direct leader, is knowing that their leader believes in their potential, the work they are doing, and wants them to succeed.
 That means granting a certain level of autonomy, especially to top performers.
 “Empower millennials by offering co-leadership opportunities.
 Give young talent a chance to manage, develop a new project that excites them, and is of strategic importance,” suggests Fast Company.
 Additionally, don’t fall victim to the common misconception that remote workers don’t work just as effectively, if not more so, than their office counterparts.
 After all, employees who work remotely over 60% of the time are more likely than employees who work remotely less than 60% of the time to make more progress in their workday.